-The Commission has undertaken a preliminary review of ActewAGL's cost assumptions.
-The Commission will undertake further analysis prior to a final decision.
+The Commission has undertaken a review of ActewAGL's cost assumptions.
 Gas commodity cost

 The Commission understands gas field costs are currently under contractual arrangement between ActewAGL and AGL Wholesale Gas.
 Future movements may be subject to negotiation between the parties.